 We encourage you to respect all safety and traffic rules while enjoying these routes.
 All of the routes can be biked or, for those without bikes or with limited time, portions of the routes can easily be walked.

 Paper copies of the map are available at Local Motion.
-For an interactive experience, you can view the maps as an online StoryMap, which also includes an audio guide of the complete tour.
+For an interactive experience from the comfort of your home or office, you can take the tour through an online StoryMap, which also includes an audio guide of the complete tour.
 The total distance is seven miles, taking you past storm-friendly pavement, stormwater trees and urban canopy, green roofs, rain gardens and bioretention, and gravel wetlands.